Get a Free Bag When You Sign Up Today

 1830 East 38th Street; Minneapolis, Minneapolis 55407

 Meanwhile, in the Standish neighborhood, there’s Duck Duck Coffee, a spot that feels like home even though it’s been open for a year and a half-ish.
-Owner Kat Naden knows her way around a neighborhood joint: She was a barista at local favorite Muddy Waters for about a decade, while dreaming about having her own shop one day.
+Owner Kat Naden knows her way around a neighborhood joint: She was a barista at local favorite Muddy Waters for about a decade, while dreaming about having her own coffee service one day.

 Her vision?
 To create someplace with the vibe of Muddy, someplace a regular could come back to after moving out of the neighborhood, knowing they’d run in to all their old friends.
 “The kind of place where you didn’t need to have plans to see everybody because they’re all just hanging out there,” she says.